LedgerHQ/ledger-live/README.md

 `ledger-live` is a **monorepository** whose purpose is to centralize all the JavaScript code related to the [**Ledger Live**](https://www.ledger.com/ledger-live) applications in one place.

 [**Ledger Live**](https://www.ledger.com/ledger-live) is our platform of apps and services designed specifically for seamless integration with your Ledger device.
 Acting as a secure gateway to the crypto ecosystem, it allows direct access to a diverse range of crypto, NFT and DeFi services.
-This integration ensures a safer and more user-friendly experience that address a common security issue known as 'blind signing'.
+This integration ensures a safer and more user-friendly experience that addresses a common security issue known as 'blind signing'.

 Developers looking to integrate their blockchain in Ledger Live are invited to head to the [**Developer Portal**](https://developers.ledger.com) where they will find the section [**Blockchain Support**](https://developers.ledger.com/docs/coin/general-process).